spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/1-polyglot/1-polyglot-python-processor.md

    app register --type processor --name python-processor --uri docker://springcloud/polyglot-python-processor:0.1
    ```

-   The `docker://springcloud/polyglot-python-processor:0.1` is resolved from the [DockerHub repository](https://hub.docker.com/r/springcloud/polyglot-python-processor).
+   `docker://springcloud/polyglot-python-processor:0.1` is resolved from the [DockerHub repository](https://hub.docker.com/r/springcloud/polyglot-python-processor).

-1. Create Data Flow `text-reversal` Stream by running the following command:
+1. Create the Data Flow `text-reversal` Stream by running the following command:

    ```
    stream create --name text-reversal --definition "http --server.port=32123 | python-processor --reversestring=true  | log"
    ```

-   The `http` source listens for incoming http messages on port `32123` and forwards them to the `python-processor`.
+   The `http` source listens for incoming HTTP messages on port `32123` and forwards them to the `python-processor`.
 The processor is configured to reverse the input messages (if `reversestring=true`) and sends them downstream to the `log` sink.

 1. Deploy the stream by using the `kubernetes.createNodePort` property to expose the HTTP port to the local host by running the following command: